Solution Builder

 My Design Process

 For this project, I worked on a team of 1 researcher, 1 UX writer, a product team of 3, and a scrum team of 7 engineers.
-We were able to perform the following steps of the design process in a short timeframe before shipping the Solution Builder on Dec 22.
+We were able to perform the following steps of the design process in a short timeframe before shipping the Solution Builder.

 Current Experience